dmwyatt/rsyncwrap/README.md

 * `transfer_rate`:  Rsync's value for the current transfer in bytes.
 * `transfer_rate_unit`: Rsync's outputted transfer rate unit.  e.g. "MB/s"
 * `is_completed_stats`:  Is this the stats for a completed file transfer?

-# Notes about how we use rsync:

-* We call rsync with the `-a` option.
-This means it's recursive and preserves everything except hard links.
-* This early version only supports transferring the `source` directory *into* the destination directory.
-In other words, in the above example we'd end up with `/the_destination/the_source`.
-* Of course, since this is rsync, we only transfer changed bytes and this means it's a resumable process.
-* In my testing rsync yields a stats update about once a second, so that's how often we yield them to the caller.